 - Daily usage rate.

-This is the number of units used up (e.g., sold) per day .
+This rate is the number of units used up (e.g., sold) per day.

 - Order lead time.

-This is the time in days between placing and receiving the order for new inventory.
+This time span is the number of days between placing and receiving the order for new inventory.

 - Lead time demand.